vpeschenkov/Predator/README.md

 ## Installation

-Rather install from Terminal or have auto-updates?
-Look at the Homebrew section below!

-### Manual ✋
+### Manual

-1. Click [here](https://github.com/vpeschenkov/predator/releases) to Download the latest release
+1. Click [here](https://github.com/vpeschenkov/predator/releases) to download the latest release
 2. Open **Predator.saver** (double click)
 3. `"Predator.saver" can't be opened because it is from an unidentified developer` will appear, press `OK`
-4. Open Preferences
+4. Open `Preferences`
-5. Select Security & Privacy
+5. Select `Security & Privacy`
 6. Select `General`
 7. On the bottom side, select `Open Anyway`

-### Homebrew 🍺

-1. Open terminal
-2. Enter `brew cask install predator`
+**Important**: If you haven't quit System Preferences before installation and were upgrading from a previous version, I strongly recommend you quit the application after installation, then reopen it, as updated Swift screensavers aren't loaded correctly in an active System Preferences session.

-## Uninstallation ✋
+## Uninstallation

 ### Manual

 - Right-click on Predator in System Preferences and select `Delete Predator`, or
 - Delete `PredatorClock.saver` either in `/Library/Screen Savers` or `/Users/USERNAME/Library/Screen Savers`.

-### Homebrew 🍺

-1. Open terminal
-2. Enter `brew cask uninstall predator`

 ## How to read the clock or the clock rules